-DIFFERENT: One of the differences between Greek and Roman myth is that in Greek myth, Zeus was controlled in part by the Fates.
+- Greek: One of the differences between Greek and Roman myth is that in Greek myth, Zeus was controlled in part by the Fates.
 His was a self appointed position.
 He could have been ousted by the other gods, not that they ever tried it or wanted it.
-Jupiter was the god supreme.
-He ruled heaven and earth and all life.
-Jupiter listened to his various advisors.
-He might even assign one of the other gods to make a decision.
-But the final word was always his.
+Zeus often came down to earth and mingled with mortals.
+He could throw his voice and sound like anybody, which caused a great deal of trouble, which delighted him.

 - Roman: In Roman myth, Jupiter was the god supreme.
 He could not be ousted by the other gods.
 He ruled heaven and earth and all life.
 Jupiter rarely left the heavens.
 He listened to his various advisors from his throne on high.
 The Fates had no power over him.
 He might assign one of the other gods to make a decision, but the final word was always his.